 - fax or e-mail the complete T&E Card number (more than the last 4 digits), or include it in an email or email attachment; or

-- place orders over the internet unless the security of the vendor's website can be verified.
+- place orders over the internet unless the security of the supplier's website can be verified.
 [See Responsible Computing at the University.]

 T&E Card Reconciliation and Documentation:

-T&E Card purchases must be expensed through the University's Expense Management System (ExpenseUVA).
-Reconciliation of T&E Card purchases must be completed in a timely manner not to exceed 60 days from date of purchase.
+T&E Card purchases must be expensed through the University's Finance System.
+Expenses reconciliation of T&E Card purchases must be completed in a timely manner not to exceed 30 days from date of purchase.
 (See the PSDS website for instruction on reconciling and documenting purchases.)

 Exemption from Taxes: